-Like many artists, I've been drawing since I can remember.
+I've been drawing since I can remember.
 In elementary school I had goals to be an animator (and work for Disney).
-In 5th grade I became interested in comic books such as X-Men.
-I studied the art in these books and became interested in making them.
+In 5th grade I became interested in comic books, my favorite being X-Men.
+I studied the art in these books and became interested in making them too.

 I then started to re-evaluate my life and think about what I wanted to do.
 For a while I heavily considered becoming a screenwriter.
-I learned how to write them and even have a few scripts started.
-I enjoy writing but this wasn't something that I felt I was to spend my life doing.
+I learned how to write them and had a few scripts started.
+But something was missing!

 Eventually I came back to the idea of doing art for a living.
 To be honest I resorted back to art because it was what I knew and had done for so long.
 But getting back to drawing after being away from it wasn't as easy as I thought.
 I was completely out of practice and it was frustrating and upsetting.
 After a while I remembered how much I loved it and missed it... it's a passion and who I am.
 I became furious at myself for drifting away from drawing and felt I had to push myself twice as hard to catch up to where I should have been if I would have kept at it.

-I enrolled in school for an art degree, but couldn't decide on illustration or animation.
-I started at community college and took basic foundation courses in the meantime.
+I enrolled in community college for an art degree, but couldn't decide on illustration or animation.
+I took basic foundation courses in the meantime.
 Discovering school isn't for me, I decided to go ahead and pursue a career as an artist.
 Similar to my younger days, I have little to no interest in anything except drawing and essentially that really is all I do.

-I've worked on many sketch card sets participating in licenses such as Marvel, DC, Hack/Slash, Lady Death, and many more.
-I have been published in Voltron coffee art book, IDW's Womanthology, and 5finity's Zombies vs Cheerleaders comics.
-I have recently re-launched my webcomic Life with Death and have many other projects in the works that I'm excited to share with you!
+I've worked on many sketch card sets participating in licenses such as Marvel, DC, Lady Death, and many more.
+I have been published in Voltron coffee art book, IDW's Womanthology, 5finity's Zombies vs Cheerleaders comics, and more recently Action Lab's Dollface comics.

-Thanks for stopping by and taking an interest in my work, if you see me at a convention please come by and introduce yourself!
+Thanks for stopping by and taking an interest in my work and supporting me, if you see me at a convention please come by and introduce yourself!